-If you are on a Tier 4 visa, changes to your course could have an impact on your Tier 4 visa.
+If you are on a Student/Tier 4 visa, making a change to your course of study could have an impact on your visa.
 Please read the information below carefully.
 If you are not sure if your situation is going to have an impact on your current visa then please contact the International Student Support team for advice.

-Imperial College will require Tier 4 students to seek immigration advice before changes to the course are made.
+Imperial College will require those on a Student Visa to seek immigration advice before changes to the course are made.
 You will be required to complete a Change of Study form with your Department and once this form is signed off by your Department it will be forwarded to the International Student Support team.

-Detailed below are different scenarios related to change of studies:
+Detailed below are the most common change of studies scenarios.

 Adding an integral work placement or study abroad year to your course and this extends your course end date

 If your course end date is extended because you have added a Year in Industry or Study Abroad year to your programme, you can make a new Student Visa application from within the UK in order to obtain a visa to cover the remainder of your studies.
 You can make the visa application at any point prior to your current visa expiring but not during the work placement (so either before your placement starts or once it has finished).
 See our guidance on preparing for a visa application in the UK.